 Am I a candidate for weight loss surgery?

 To qualify for weight loss surgery, you must meet the following criteria established by the National Institutes of Health and the American Society for Metabolic and Bariatric Surgery.
+The criteria includes:

 If you are interested in weight loss surgery, your primary care doctor must provide us with a letter supporting your request for weight loss surgery.
-If you don’t have a primary care doctor and would like to find one, click here.

 To qualify for surgical weight loss, you must complete a medical and psychological pre-evaluation process showing that you are committed to adhering to long-term, follow-up care after surgery and that you have a clear understanding of the extensive dietary, exercise and medical guidelines that must be followed for the rest of your life.
 The requirements for weight loss surgery are listed below and we will review them with you as well.